Core Aeration – What Is It and Why Should You Do It?

 We start with a walk-through to find compacted, thin, or heavy-thatch spots so we know where extra work is needed.
 Next, we systematically aerate the entire lawn, making sure every area is covered.
 Then we cross-aerate the problem spots (working in a second direction) for deeper, better results.
 Finally, we blow off all surfaces and leave instructions for best aftercare so your lawn heals quickly and stronger.

-Do I Really Need to Core Aerate my Lawn?
+Do I Really Need to Aerate my Lawn?

 Extra reasons to aerate